nnellans/terraform-guide/README.md

 - Make sure your State Files are stored in a secure location and accessible only by users or accounts who require access

 ### Local Backend
-- This is the default backend that Terraform will use unless you specify a different backend
+- This is the default backend that Terraform CLI will use unless you specify a different backend
 - This is just a file named `terraform.tfstate` that is automatically created in the Root Module
 - Problems with a Local Backend:
   - The State File is local to your computer and can not be shared by other teammates
   - You can only use 1 local State File
     - (Workspaces are an exception, but they are not recommended)
 - You can start with a Local Backend, and later you can change your code to use a Remote Backend instead.
-Terraform will recognize the local State File and prompt you to copy it to the new Remote Backend
+Terraform CLI will recognize the local State File and prompt you to copy it to the new Remote Backend

 ### Remote Backend
 - A Remote Backend stores your State Files in remote shared storage (like Azure Storage, AWS S3, etc.)